laurenfie/cscapstone/fortutors.md

 # Making Appointments

 Tutoring appointments should be made using TutorTrac.
 Tutors should not make recurring appointments without gaining approval from Linda or Gina.
 If a tutor would like to make an appointment outside of their typical hours, they must first create availability on the TutorTrac schedule, then enter the appointment.

+# Tutor Responsibilities
 After each appointment, tutors must fill out a Tutor Report with information about that session.
+This form can be found in the shared drive, in a document usually titled with the name of the semester and "important links" (ie: SP 20 IMPORTANT LINKS).
+Before each semester, tutors must fill out and turn in tutor availability forms and a form with any new courses they are able to tutor.
+Hard copies of these forms are available in the LRN, and virtual copies are on the shared drive and emailed to tutors.